About Seattle Atlas

 Seattle's zoning code defines 30 distinct zone designations under Ordinance 127376 (Jan 21, 2026).
 The Simplified view groups these into six everyday categories so you can see at a glance what's allowed in each neighborhood.
 The Technical view keeps each official code separate.
 Both draw from the same underlying data — only the coloring differs.

-- Midsize Buildings — 5.6% of SeattleApartment buildings roughly 3–7 stories.
+- Midsize Residential & Shops — 5.6% of SeattleApartment buildings roughly 3–8 stories, with ground-floor shops allowed in centers and on residential-commercial streets.
 Includes LR3 (Lowrise 3) and MR (Midrise).

-- Shops & Mixed-Use — 10.1% of SeattleCommercial corridors and urban villages where apartments sit above storefronts.
-Includes NC1, NC2, NC3 (Neighborhood Commercial), C1, C2 (Commercial), SM (Seattle Mixed), UX (Urban Center/Village), and MPC (Master Planned Community).
+- Large Buildings — 8.8% of SeattleCommercial corridors and urban villages where apartments sit above storefronts.
+Includes NC1, NC2, NC3 (Neighborhood Commercial), C1, C2 (Commercial), SM (Seattle Mixed, below 240 ft), and MPC (Master Planned Community).

-- Downtown & Towers — 1.8% of SeattleHigh-rise zones concentrated downtown, in the International District, and Pike Market.
-Includes HR (Highrise), DMC, DMR, DOC1, DOC2, DRC, DH1, DH2 (Downtown zones), PSM (Pioneer Square Mixed), IDM, IDR (International District), and PMM (Pike Market Mixed).
+- Downtown & Highrise — 2.3% of SeattleHigh-rise zones downtown, in the International District, and Pike Market — plus tower zoning outside downtown: First Hill, and the Seattle Mixed areas zoned for 240 ft+ towers around the U District, South Lake Union, and Northgate light rail stations.
+Includes HR (Highrise), SM (Seattle Mixed, 240 ft+), DMC, DMR, DOC1, DOC2, DRC, DH1, DH2 (Downtown zones), PSM (Pioneer Square Mixed), IDM, IDR (International District), and PMM (Pike Market Mixed).

 - Institutions — 2.2% of SeattleHospitals and university campuses with their own development standards.
 Includes MIO (Major Institution Overlay).

-- Industrial — 11.0% of SeattleManufacturing, maritime, and industrial land — mostly in SoDo, Ballard, Interbay, and Georgetown.
-Includes IC (Industrial Commercial), IB (Industrial Buffer), MML (Maritime Manufacturing/Logistics), and II (Industry & Innovation).
+- Industrial — 11.8% of SeattleManufacturing, maritime, and industrial land — mostly in SoDo, Ballard, Interbay, and Georgetown.
+Includes IC (Industrial Commercial), IB (Industrial Buffer), MML (Maritime Manufacturing/Logistics), II (Industry & Innovation), and UI (Urban Industrial) — the latter three created by the 2023 Industrial & Maritime Strategy.

 Percentages reflect each category's share of Seattle's zoned land area.
 Parks and open space (an additional 12.1%) render as a separate layer.